 School lockers, desks and other UA property are for the convenience of students and, as such, are subject to periodic inspection without notice.
 University Academy assigns a hall locker to every student in grades K-12.
 The student locker is the property of the school.
-Students must use only the locker assigned to them and keep it locked at all times (if applicable).
+Students must only use the locker assigned to them and always keep it locked (if applicable).
 Students are responsible for the contents of their locker.
 Therefore, students must not share lockers or disclose their combination to others.

 If there are any problems with a locker or lock, students should notify their grade level administrator's office promptly so the problem can be resolved.
-Damage to lockers will be considered vandalism and will result in consequences (Class II offense).
-Student lockers remain the property of University Academy at all times and are subject to searches.
+Damage to lockers will be considered vandalism and will result in consequences (Class II violation).
+Student lockers always remain the property of University Academy and are subject to searches.